bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 ## Implementation Guidelines

 ### General Architecture
-SAP commerce utilises a layered architecture that consists of the following layers:
+SAP commerce utilizes a layered architecture that consists of the following layers:
  - UI
-	 - Views, Tags and Controllers
+	 - Views, Tags, and Controllers
 - Business logic
 	- Facades
 	- Services